 Improving Wireless Range Performance

 Given the proliferation of wireless usage at large, getting proper wireless range performance has become increasingly difficult.
 Additionally, myths and lore have been spread into the law enforcement community about what works and what doesn’t.
-This article seeks to cut the clutter, is key for those starting from scratch and will give easy to implement tactics to those who already own a wireless system.
+This article seeks to cut the clutter, is key for those starting from scratch and will give great tips to those who already own a wireless gear.